jerrygao777/wallet-transaction-ledger-service/README.md

 4. Click any request and hit **Send**
 5. Use **Collection Runner** to execute all tests sequentially

+### Method 1b: Webpage (Browser-Based API Tester)

+You can also use the included `test-ui.html` file for quick, browser-based API testing:

+1. Open `test-ui.html` in your browser (e.g., Chrome, Edge, Firefox)
+2. The UI lets you select a user, view balances, purchase packages, place wagers, redeem sweep coins, and view transaction history
+3. All API requests are sent directly to your running backend (CORS is enabled)
+4. Use the built-in controls to test all main features without Postman

+**Note:** The backend must be running at `http://localhost:8080` for the webpage to work.

 ### Method 2: VS Code REST Client

 **For developers who prefer staying in the editor:**